Cacho de Cabra (Goat's Horn)

 Aisle of Oaxaca, a smoked chili pepper from the Mexican state of Oaxaca noted for its luxuriously rich smoked chili flavor.
 (Heat: 4K - 10K Scoville.)

 These chilies both start out about as hot as a Jalapeno, but we use a custom flavor extraction process to take the smoke and the robust chili flavor without all the heat.
 After the process, the whiskey is equivalent to a mild Anaheim pepper (about 1000 Scoville).
-Honey tempers and balances the chili flavors for a smooth sipping whiskey you can enjoy neat or on the rocks.
+Honey tempers and balances the chili flavors for a smooth sipping whiskey.
+We recommend chilled or served on the rocks.
 Got a favorite cocktail using Cacho?
 Send it in!!

 Color: Deep reddish-brown.